SLE334 - Medical Microbiology and Immunology

-3 x 1 hour lectures per week, 5 x 3 hour practical classes per trimester
+3 x 1 hour class per week, 5 x 3 hour practicals per trimester.

 Unit Fee Information

 Click on the fee link below which describes you: